top of page

 5.png

-In 1950, the first Formula One World Championship started and Bonetto took part in two Grand Prix with the Scuderia Milano team.
+In 1950, the first Formula 1 World Championship started and Bonetto took part in two Grand Prix with the Scuderia Milano team.
 This team used the Maserati 4CLT racing cars that were common at the time, but the team's engineers modified the engines of Italian cars by installing two-stage superchargers on them and giving them the new name Milano.
-Already in his debut Grand Prix of the World Championship in Switzerland, Felice showed himself to be a real fighter, having managed after his mistake at the very beginning of the race to break through to 5th place and earn his first points in Formula 1.
+And already in his debut Grand Prix in Switzerland, Felice showed himself to be a real fighter, having managed after his mistake at the very beginning of the race to break through to 5th place and earn his first points in Formula 1.

 6.png

 Unfortunately, the second Grand Prix in France was not so successful, and the Italian was forced to retire in the conditions of terrible heat, like many other drivers, due to an engine failure.
-However, in sports car racing, Bonetto achieved even greater success, winning the Oporto Grand Prix driving an Alfa Romeo 412 and the Pontedecimo-Giovi round driving an OSCA MT4 1100.
-In addition, on the same Alfa Romeo, Bonetto was in the lead in Mille Miglia race, but was forced to retire due to a technical malfunction.
+However, in sports car racing, Bonetto achieved greater success, winning the Portuguese Grand Prix driving an Alfa Romeo 412 and the Pontedecimo-Giovi race driving an OSCA MT4 1100.
+In addition, on the same Alfa Romeo, Bonetto was in the lead in Mille Miglia race, but, unfortunately, he was forced to retire due to a technical malfunction.

 7.jpg

-The year 1951 was marked by a magnificent struggle for the leadership in Formula 1 between two Italian teams Alfa Romeo and Ferrari, and the team from Milan, in an effort to achieve superiority over their rivals, increased its drivers staff to four, which let them to provide the top drivers with backup cars in the case of a breakdown.
-Therefore, when Luigi Fagioli left the team, who did not want to become a carrier of shells for Fangio and Farina, Alfa Romeo began to urgently look for a replacement for him and opted for Bonetto.
+Meanwhile, 1951 was marked by a magnificent struggle for the leadership in Formula 1 between two Italian teams Alfa Romeo and Ferrari, and the Milan team, in an effort to achieve superiority over their rivals, increased their drivers line-up to four, which let them to provide the top drivers with backup cars in the case of a breakdown.
+Therefore, when Luigi Fagioli left the team, who did not want to become a carrier of shells for Juan Manuel Fangio and Nino Farina, the Alfa Romeo leadership began to urgently look for a replacement for him and in the end opted for Felice.

 8.png

 At the same time, the very first Grand Prix, held for the Milan team, revealed both the strengths and weaknesses of the Italian.
-Besides fighting qualities, Felice was arguably one of the best starters of the 50s and in the UK he clearly showed that by breaking into the lead starting from seventh position!
-However, it immediately became obvious that he was inferior in speed to the aces of Formula 1, and already at the very beginning of the race, Felice began to give way one after another, eventually finishing the Grand Prix in fourth place, and José-Froilan Gonzalez won the race, bringing Ferrari its first victory in the world championship.
+Besides fighting qualities, Felice was arguably one of the best starters of the 50s and in Great Britain he clearly showed that by breaking into the lead from seventh position!
+However, it immediately became obvious that he was inferior in speed to the aces of Formula 1, and already at the very beginning of the race, Felice began to give way one after another, eventually finishing the Grand Prix in 4th position, while the winner was José-Froilan Gonzalez, who brought Scuderia Ferrari their first victory in the World championship.

-In Italy, Felice also fought for fourth place with Villoresi's Ferrari, but halfway through the race he was forced to give his car to Farina, who had problems with the oil system in the main car, and the world champion managed to fight his way to third place, sharing his first podium with Bonetto.
-In the last race of the season in Spain, Felice also finished in the points, which put him in 7th place in overall standings.
-However, despite the rather high performance of the Italian, this season clearly showed that Bonetto, even driving one of the best cars in the championship, was not able to drive as fast as world champions Fangio or Farina, and his limit was the fight for points.
-There are many examples in the history of Formula 1 when drivers, realizing that their teammates were completely superior to them, were psychologically broken and soon ended their racing career, but Felice was clearly not one of those!
+In the next Grand Prix in Italy, Felice also fought for fourth place with Villoresi's Ferrari, but halfway through the race he was forced to give his car to Farina, who had problems with his own bolid, and the world champion managed to fight his way to third place, thus letting his compatriot to achieve his first podium in Formula 1.
+Meanwhile, in the last race of the season in Spain, Felice also managed to finish in the points, which put him in 7th place in overall standings.
+However, despite the rather high performance of the Italian, this season clearly showed that, even driving one of the best cars, he was unable to drive as fast as world champions Fangio or Farina, and his limit was the fight for points.
+There are many examples in the history of motorsport when drivers, realizing that their teammates were completely superior to them, were psychologically broken and soon ended their racing career, but Felice was clearly not one of those!
 The main thing for him was the fight with rivals on the track, it was for it that he went to the start, and it didn’t matter whether it was a fight for victory, points or for places in the second ten, Felice attacked his rivals with the same fervor and rejoiced at each won place.

 10.jpg

-At the end of 1951, Alfa Romeo left Formula 1, and the following season Felice moved to another Italian team, Maserati.
+Meanwhile, at the end of 1951, Alfa Romeo left Formula 1, and the following season Felice moved to another Italian team, Maserati.
 In 1952, the World Championship was already held according to the technical regulations of Formula 2, and the Italian team had to miss half a season due to the preparation of their new car, so Felice managed to take part in only two Grand Prix of the championship.
-In Germany, Bonetto had another lightning-fast start and broke through from tenth place to 4th, but this time his vehemence played a cruel joke on him, and when trying to win back one more place, the Italian spinned and Trintignant crashed into him.
-Despite the fact that Felice's Maserati was not badly damaged in the collision, the engine stalled, and Bonetto was able to start only with the help of the marshals, as a result of which a black flag was shown to him a few laps later, and the race ended for the Italian with a disqualification.
-The last Grand Prix of the season took place on the fast track in Monza, and on home soil, Felice, thanks to a semi-fueled car, was able to give a real fight to the Ferrari drivers, who were invincible throughout the season.
+In Germany, Bonetto had another lightning-fast start, breaking through from 10th position to 4th, but this time his vehemence played a cruel joke on him, and when trying to win back one more position, the Italian spinned and could not avoid the crash with Maurice Trintignant.
+At the same time, despite the fact that Felice's Maserati was not badly damaged in the collision, his engine stalled, and Bonetto was able to start only with the help of the marshals, as a result of which he was disqualified.
+As for the the last Grand Prix of the season, it took place on the fast track in Monza, and on home soil, thanks to a semi-fueled car, Felice was able to give a real fight to the Ferrari drivers, who were invincible throughout the season.

 10.jpg

-At the same time, when the leader of the race Ascari caught up with the Italian for a lap, Felice did not even think about letting him through and began to fight with Alberto just as fiercely as with the rest of his rivals!
+At the same time, when the race leader Ascari caught up with the Italian for a lap, Felice did not even think about letting him through and began to fight with Alberto just as fiercely as with the rest of his rivals!
 It was an unforgettable sight when Bonetto, having once again missed Ascari, thanks to the slip stream from Alberto's car, again caught up with him, hit his chest with his fist and at the end of the straight again took the lead!
 This duel went on for more than ten laps, and Asсari managed to get rid of Felice only when he went to his second refueling.
-That race Bonetto eventually finished in fifth place, earning the only two points of the season.
+In the end, Bonetto finished that race in fifth place, thus earning the only two points of the season.
 However, despite a modest result in the World Championship, 1952 brought the Italian his most resounding victory, which he won in the Targa Florio race at the wheel of a Lancia Aurelia.

 12.png